Are you tired of complicated writing prompts? Explore our list of easy essay topics that cater to different interests, plus writing tips to guide you.

 - My favorite book or movie

 Choose what stands out the most among the many books and movies you’ve read and watched.
 Present a summary of its plot, including your favorite characters, and explain why it stands out.
 Your reasons can also be the movie’s atmosphere or the author’s writing style.
 Just describe them as best you can.
+You might also be wondering what is a synthesis essay?

 Easy Persuasive Essay Topics